-- To modify the selection, use the paint tools.
+- 2. To modify the selection, use the paint tools.
 Painting with white selects the painted pixels.
 Painting with black deselects pixels.
 Shades of gray (colors are treated as shades of gray) create a partial selection.
-Partial selections - 3.
+Partial selections allow a smooth transition between selected and deselected areas. - 3.
 When you are finished, return to the normal selection view by clicking the icon in the lower left corner of the image window.
 The selection is then displayed with the marching ants.